This is the multi-page printable view of this section. Click here to print.

 • Pages visited and time spent on each page

-We do not collect any personally identifiable information such as names, email addresses, or contact details unless you voluntarily provide them (for example, through our contact forms or feedback mechanisms).
+We do not collect personally identifiable information such as names, email addresses or contact details unless you voluntarily provide them through our contact forms, feedback links or community channels.

 How do we use this information?